 Event contactEvent Manager

-Successful applicants participated in a three-day intensive program and learned the fundamentals of modern journalism, with an emphasis on digital platforms.
-In addition to journalistic skills, participants learned about the civil liberties challenges facing Canada in 2022.
+Successful applicants will participate in a three-day intensive program and learn the fundamentals of modern journalism, with an emphasis on digital platforms.
+In addition to journalistic skills, participants will learn about Canada's civil liberties challenges in 2023.

-A highlight of the weekend was a special journalistic assignment, that was graded by a panel of senior journalists will grade and offer helpful, practical feedback – with valuable prizes for the winners!
+A highlight of the weekend will be a special journalistic assignment that a panel of senior journalists will grade and offer helpful, practical feedback – with valuable prizes for the winners!

-- The conference is open to Canadian, permanent residents, and non-Canadians holding a valid work permit, who are interested in pursuing journalism in any medium.
+- The conference is open to Canadian, permanent residents, and non-Canadians with valid work permits interested in pursuing journalism in any medium.

-- Vacancies open to applicants 18 to 30 years of age.
+- Vacancies are open to applicants 18 to 30 years of age.

 - Ambition and work ethic